A serving Army captain is gearing up for a gruelling challenge in one of the most remote parts of the UK on behalf of veterans with health conditions.

 Despite never having run a marathon before, Captain Tom Lane is now training hard after committing to a three-day, 125km run across the moors and rocky munroes of the Scottish Highlands.

 The 28-year-old serves with the Rifles and is stationed with the Royal Marines at their Commando Training Centre in Lympstone, Devon.
-He will join a small group of runners for the Beyond the Ultimate Highland Ultra, which is due to take place on the almost-inaccessible Knoydart Peninsula on April 22.
+He will join a small group of runners for the Beyond the Ultimate Highland Ultra, which is due to start on the almost-inaccessible Knoydart Peninsula on October 21.

 Motivation at home